MOHAKMEHTA2005/Movie-Summary-Searcher-Project---Mera-Manoranajan/README.md

 # Movie Summary Searcher - Mera Manoranjan

 ## Overview
-MovieSearcher is a Python application that allows users to search for movies by name and year, display a list of found movies, and retrieve a summary of a selected movie.
-It uses the OMDB API for movie data and the Hugging Face Transformers library for summarization.
+The "Movie Summary Searcher - Mera Manoranjan" is a Python application that allows users to search for movies by name and year, display a list of found movies, and retrieve a summary of a selected movie.
+It utilizes the OMDb API for movie data and the Hugging Face Transformers library for summarization.

 ## Features
 - Search for movies by name and year.